 This is simpler than most people expect.
 If your cat is genuinely hungry all the time, the first thing to check is whether their daily food amount matches their actual calorie needs.

 Many owners feed based on the bag’s recommendation, which is often calibrated for an “average” unspayed/unneutered adult cat.
-Spayed or neutered cats need about 20–30% fewer calories.
-But some cats — particularly active indoor/outdoor cats or those with fast metabolisms — need more.
+Spayed or neutered cats need about 20–30% fewer calories — but some cats, particularly active indoor/outdoor cats or those with fast metabolisms, actually need more than the bag suggests.

 The result is a household where one cat is being slightly underfed every day, and they let you know about it constantly.